seyyedarashazimi/dgsp/README.md

 - Compact keypair and signature sizes.
 - Efficient signing and verification processes.
 - Proven security guarantees for correctness, unforgeability, anonymity, and traceability.
+- Manager behavior can be checked and judged.

 This implementation is optimized for performance and modularity, making it a powerful choice for cryptographic research and real-world applications requiring long-term security.